ajmd17/blockml/README.md

 });
 ```

 The main `blockml` function can also be used as a template tag function.
-All text within `${...}` will be automatically enclosed in quotes.

 Just note that any parsing or syntax errors will be thrown, rather than being passed as a callback parameter.